 Similarly, in 1916, a hotel in the village called the Irvington Country Club was closed by rumors, slander and malicious lies, according to its owner, George Brenner.
 He took local pioneer Frank Hibbard to court on charges that he maliciously broke the business.
 A local judge ordered the hotel closed until charges were settled.
 I could find no further reference to the hotel in the Omaha World-Herald.

 The Laurentsen Hardware Store operated in Irvington from the 1920s through the 1950s.
-The Irvington State Bank was open from the 1920s through 1971.
-In the 1950s, the town had a bank, two feed mills, two churches, a filling station, an implement dealer and two blacksmiths.
+During that decade, the town had a bank, two feed mills, two churches, a filling station, an implement dealer and two blacksmiths.
 A dance hall was on the second floor of a tavern, and bands played there on Saturday nights.